 Legislators who care about adults with Intellectual and Developmental Disabilities (IDD) but are also concerned about costs can take important steps NOW.

-Ensure that salaries for those helping adults with IDD at least keep step with inflation
+Ensure that salaries for those helping adults with IDD keep step with inflation

 Press state officials to eliminate unnecessary regulations.